-If a student has been withdrawn by MCU and wishes to appeal the withdrawal, they must submit the Withdrawal Appeal Form no later than seven days from the date of the withdrawal notification.
-The appeal process will be individualized and based upon reasons for withdrawal and what the student commits to doing to remedy the issues that led up to the withdrawal.
-If the appeal is successful, the student will be made aware of the conditions of reenrollment which will include the student being placed on Academic Warning during the first trimester of reenrollment.
-If the student meets the conditions of reenrollment during the first trimester of re-enrollment, the student may continue to matriculate as a degree seeking student.
-If the student does not meet the conditions of reenrollment, they will be withdrawn, enrolled in the continuing education program if enrolled in active courses, and will not be given the option to appeal a second time.
+If a student has been unenrolled or withdrawn by MCU and wishes to appeal, they must submit the Withdrawal Appeal Form no later than seven days from the date of the withdrawal or un-enrollment notification.
+The appeal process will be individualized and based upon reasons for withdrawal/un-enrollment and what the student commits to doing to remedy the issues that led up to the withdrawal/un-enrollment.
+If the appeal is successful, the student will be made aware of the conditions of re-enrollment which will include the student being placed on Academic Warning during the first trimester of re-enrollment.
+If the student meets the conditions of re-enrollment during the first trimester of re-enrollment during the first trimester of re-enrollment, the student may continue to matriculate as a degree seeking student.
+If the student does not meet the conditions of re-enrollment, they will be withdrawn, enrolled in the continuing education program if enrolled in active courses, and will not be given the option to appeal a second time.

-If a student does not submit an appeal within seven days from withdrawal, the student must reapply and will be placed in the general applicant pool for admissions consideration.
+If a student does not submit an appeal within seven days from withdrawal or un-enrollment, the student must reapply and will be placed in the general applicant pool for admissions consideration.